nseadlc-2020/package-todo-cli-task/python/getting_started.md

    ```

    This should output some information on the installed Python version.
-   You can also install ruby by following these instructions: https://installpython3.com/
+   You can also install python by following these instructions: https://installpython3.com/

 2. You are expected to write the code in `todo.py` file.